kamax-matrix/mxisd/docs/threepids/notifications/template-generator.md

 allows remote sessions.

 **NOTE:** 3PID session always require local validation of a token, even if a remote session is enforced.
-One cannot bind a MXID to the session until both local and remote sessions have been validated.
+One cannot bind a Matrix ID to the session until both local and remote sessions have been validated.

 #### Placeholders
 | Placeholder          | Purpose                                                |